-Student dismissed from the program may apply for readmission no less than 180 days from the date of dismissal.
-A student wishing to be Re-admitted to the Practical Nursing program must re-apply to the Admissions Office.
 The student's application will be considered by the academic review committee (ARC).
 Decision for readmission shall be made using the attendance policy, review of student's academic record, placement exams, and availability of space.
 The academic review committee (ARC) shall recommend acceptance; conditional acceptance; or denial.
-Factors to be considered for Re-admission may include but are not limited to academic performance, attendance, attitude, discipline, results from placement tests, and other relevant information.
-If the recommendation is for denial, the student may appeal.
-(See appeals policy).
-If the recommendation is for acceptance, the student must make satisfactory financial arrangements prior to final approval for Readmission.
-If the student is approved for Re-admission, he/she will be placed into the appropriate class on a space available basis.
+Condition for acceptance may include mandatory auditing of previous courses taken by the student.
+Factors to be considered for re-admission may include but are not limited to academic performance, attendance, attitude, discipline, results from placement tests, and other relevant information.
+If the recommendation is for acceptance, the student must make satisfactory financial arrangements prior to final approval for re-admission.
+If the student is approved for re-admission, he/she will be placed into the appropriate class on a space available basis.